2009 French Caribbean general strikes: Guadeloupe

 The protests initially began in Guadeloupe on 20 January 2009.
 An umbrella group of approximately fifty labour union and other associations known in the local Antillean Creole as the Liyannaj Kont Pwofitasyon (LKP) called for a €200 (US$260) monthly pay increase for the island's low income workers.
 The protesters proposed that authorities "lower business taxes as a top up to company finances" to pay for the €200 pay raises.
 Employers and business leaders in Guadeloupe said that they could not afford the salary increase.

 Approximately 50,000 Guadeloupeans were reported to have taken part in the demonstrations.
-The Liyannaj Kont Pwofitasyon (LKP), which launched the protests, is also known as the "Stand up against exploitation" in English or the "Collectif contre l'exploitation outrancière" in French.
+The Liyannaj Kont Pwofitasyon (LKP), which launched the protests, is also known as the "Collective Against Extreme Exploitation" in English or the "Collectif contre l'exploitation outrancière" in French.

 The government of France sent the Junior Minister of Overseas France Yves Jégo to Guadeloupe to negotiate with disgruntled employees and protesters.
 He proposed a deal to increase the salaries of 45,000 Guadeloupean workers by about $300.
 Jégo triggered much criticism among Guadeloupean strikers when he suddenly returned to Paris on Monday 9 February for a crisis meeting with French Prime Minister François Fillon.

 Jégo's departure for the meeting in Paris with Prime Minister Fillon and other ministers was denounced by union leaders as a sign of "contempt" for LKP and their supporters during a time of crisis.
 Demonstrations erupted across Guadeloupe in response to Jégo's trip to France.
 More than 10,000 people marched in Pointe-à-Pitre, the largest city in Guadeloupe, while an additional 1,500 protesters gathered in Basse-Terre, the capital city.

 Protesters chanted, "la Gwadloup se tan nou, la Gwadloup a pa ta yo, yo peke fe sa yo vle an peyi an nou", which translates to "Guadeloupe is ours, it is not theirs, they will not do what they want in our country."
 Demonstrators forced the closure of local stores and businesses in those cities.
 However, the stores reopened as soon as the protesters passed by.